 - Words that will provide vivid, precise, and specific conceptual understanding.

-Use the five criteria to select and classify some words, from the following passage, that might be important to introduce to readers.
+Use these five criteria to select and classify some words, from the following passage, that might be important to introduce to readers.

 It was at a concert in New York where a celebrated teacher of the violin was exhibiting his pupils.
 A boy of twelve stepped on the stage and began to play.
 A hush fell over the room.
 His face, his fingers, every move and look proclaimed an embryo artist.